Semiregularity as a consequence of Goodwillie's theorem: Introduction

 In \cite{BuchweitzFlenner}, Buchweitz and Flenner extended $\tau$ to give maps

-for any perfect complex $\sF$ on $X$, and showed that curvilinear obstructions to deforming $\sF$ lie in the kernel of $\sigma_q$.
-They conjectured that the whole obstruction space lies in the kernel of $\sigma_q$ for all $q$.
+for any perfect complex $\sF$ on $X$, given (up to scalar) by composing with the $q$th power of the Atiyah class then taking the trace.
+They then showed that curvilinear obstructions to deforming $\sF$ lie in the kernel of $\sigma_q$.
+If $X$ is allowed to deform, they showed the same holds provided $\ch_p(\sF)$ deforms as a Hodge class, with consequences for the variational Hodge conjecture \cite[\S 5]{BuchweitzFlenner}.

+Obstruction spaces feature in the construction of virtual fundamental classes in enumerative geometry, used to construct Gromov--Witten and similar invariants.
+Often the natural obstruction spaces are too large, killing the na\"ively defined invariants, but the semiregularity conjectures yield smaller reduced obstruction theories $\ker(\tau)$ and $\ker(\sigma_q)$ in many cases, paving the way for non-trivial reduced invariants to be defined.